djetelina/rScrolls/README.md

 rScrolls
 ========
-This repo contains everything /r/scrolls.
-From css to scripts I run all the time/when needed.
-Feel free to help improve our humble subreddit.
+This repo contains everything for /r/scrolls that doesn't belong to Redditbot repo.

 Thanks,
 iScrE4m